Akshat4112/akshat4112.github.io/content/posts/llm-agents.md

 Educational agents can provide personalized tutoring, answer questions, and adapt content to a student's learning style.

+### Customer Support

+These agents can handle customer service tasks, from answering FAQs to resolving complaints and managing customer interactions.

+### Healthcare

+LLM agents can assist in diagnosing conditions, interpreting medical records, and scheduling appointments.

 ## 🧪 Challenges and Future Directions

 Despite rapid progress, several challenges remain in developing effective LLM agents: